evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

     not have to be.
 -   Alias: Run a subset of tasks by specifying an alias.
 Otherwise, all tasks run.
+-   Unschedule Downstream Versions: If toggled, all tasks in the triggered downstream version will be unscheduled by default, requiring manual scheduling.
+    Otherwise, all tasks will immediately scheduled once the downstream version is created.

 ### Patch Trigger Aliases